Search LoveHKFilm.com

 by Kozo:

-There must be some people out there who wanted to see a teaming of Anita Yuen and Takeshi Kaneshiro, and now their wish has been granted!
+There must be some people out there who want to see a teaming of Anita Yuen and Takeshi Kaneshiro, and this film grants their wish!
 Sadly, the resulting mess isn't a memorable movie of any sort.
 Instead, it's Wrath of Silence, a Category III schlockfest featuring some truly egregious references to the Dragonball craze.

 image courtesy of Tai Seng Video Marketing, Inc.